pabloinsente/sf_for_beh_ss/README.md

 #### 3.10 Push local changes to remote repository

-Now we are ready to push our changes to GitHub (our remote bucket for git and our code)
+Now we are ready to push our changes to GitHub (our remote bucket for git and our code):

 ```git
 git push origin master